JennEYoon/deep-learning/readme.md

   * Chp 5: Convolutional Networks -- has vision recognition examples.

+## Move Coursera.org Deep Learning.AI Specialization here permanently.
+  * June 8, 2020 start transfer of files from "learn-mldl" repo to "deep-learning" repo on Github.
+  * Later - to delete duplicate folder, also remove from "learn-mldl" repo duplicate.

+#### DLAI Class 3 - Structuring ML Projects
+  * June 9, 2020 - began rewatching videos, at 9/22 on Youtube playlist.

-### Add Coursera DeepLearning.AI class 4 CNN moved here.
+#### Coursera DeepLearning.AI class 4 CNN moved here.
   * As of June 1, 2020 Monday, current notebook versions have been copied here.
   * Week 1 quiz #9 question on answers.
   * Carefully do notebook step by step when I have more patience.